-B1 Business - Offices (other than those that fall within A2), research and

-B2 General industrial - Use for industrial process other than one falling within class B1 (excluding incineration purposes, chemical treatment or landfill or hazardous waste).

-B8 Storage or distribution - This class includes open air storage.
+- B1 Business Offices (other than those that fall within A2), research and development of products and processes, light industry appropriate in a residential area. - B2 General industrial Use for industrial process other than one falling within class B1 (excluding incineration purposes, chemical treatment or landfill or hazardous waste). - B8 Storage or distribution This class includes open air storage.